Mya-Tinsay/Mya-Tinsay.github.io/docs/projects/personal-engineering/electric-drums.md

 ## Milestones

 This project is still in progress, but a majority of the work has been completed.
+- Taken apart the kit and diagnosed the original problem: corroded jack connectors for the cymbol and crash pads
+- I've referenced [This Video](https://archive.org/details/evan-kale-youtube-archive/Arduino+Drum+MIDI+_+Rock+Band+Guitar+Hero+Mod-vi-w_WqJjzQ.mkv) for a majority of the planning.
+- He gives a great explanation of how his set-up works, but relatively poor documentation of what he actually did.

 **Key Contributions Include:**
 - The original problem with the kit was the corroded jack plugs for the cymbol and crash pads